linq2db/linq2db/README.md

+# T4 Models

+T4 models are used to generate POCO's C# code using your database structure.

+## Installation

+Firstly you should install one of tools packages into your project:

+`Install-Package linq2db.XXX`

+Where XXX is one of supported databases, for example:

+`Install-Package linq2db.SqlServer`

+This also will install needed linq2db packages:
+* linq2db.t4models
+* linq2db

+But **not** data provider packages (install them only if needed to compile your project, T4 models ships it's own data provider assemblies).

+### .Net Core specific

+Firstly bu some reason NuGet does not install `linq2db.Core` package automatically, so you'll need to install it manually.

+Secondly, because of .Net Core projects do not support NuGet content files all stuff is not copied into project's folder, so to run T4 templates you'll need:
+* open  `$(SolutionDir).tools\linq2db.t4models` in Explorer
+* copy `CopyMe.XXX.Core.tt.txt` to your project's folder or subfolder, then you should use it instead of `CopyMe.XXX.tt.txt`

-# t4models
+# Running

+After package installing you will see new `LinqToDB.Templates` folder in your project, this folder contains all needed T4 stuff to generate your model.
+Also would be created new folder in tour solution: `$(SolutionDir).tools\linq2db.t4models`, it is used to store and link assemblies, needed for generation (linq2db.dll and data provider assemblies).

 To create a data model template take a look at one of the CopyMe.XXX.tt.txt file in your LinqToDB.Templates project folder.
+Copy this file to needed project location and rename it, like `MyModel.tt`

+There are few main steps in this file:
+1. Configuring generation process (read below)
+1. Loading metadata - this is a call to `LoadMatadata()` function - it connects to your database and fetches all needed metadata (table structure, views, and so on)
+1. Customizing generation process (read below)
+1. Calling `GenerateModel()` - this will run model generation

+## Configuring generation process

-* Use the following initialization before you call the LoadMetadata() method.
+Use the following initialization **before** you call the `LoadMetadata()` method.

 ```c#
 NamespaceName            = "DataModels";       // Namespace of the generated classes.